 You can read details of the battle elsewhere, but it was perhaps the pivotal engagement of the war which is surprising since the casualties were relatively light on both sides – just 244 killed and 627 wounded by the British, French and Americans combined.
 The point is that the British were forced to surrender and O’Hara was the man chosen to do the deed because Cornwallis was ill.

-The moment is depicted in the painting above right with O’Hara in the centre standing next to Franklin and Washington in the background.
+The moment is depicted in the painting above right with O’Hara in the centre standing next to Lincoln and Washington in the background.

-What happened to the sword is matter of dispute although it seems likely that Franklin’s acceptance of the sword was a symbolic act and that he then returned it to O’Hara.
+What happened to the sword is matter of dispute although it seems likely that Lincoln’s acceptance of the sword was a symbolic act and that he then returned it to O’Hara.